London Gateway: History

 DP World London Gateway is located on the 1500 acre former Shell Haven site, which closed in 1999.
-Close to DP World London Gateway at the Medway Estuary, on the south-east side of the Isle of Grain, is the Hutchison Whampoa-owned Thamesport, a small but well-established container terminal.
+Close to DP World London Gateway at the Medway Estuary, on the south-east side of the Isle of Grain, is the Hutchison-Whampoa-owned Thamesport, a small but well-established container terminal.
 The Tilbury container port on the north bank, upriver of London Gateway, was previously partially owned by DP World, but was sold shortly before the development initially opened.

-DP World received Government approval for the development of the Port and Logistics Park, identified by Prime Minister Gordon Brown as one of the four economic hubs needed for the regeneration of the Thames Gateway, in May 2006.
+DP World received government approval for the development of the Port and Logistics Park, identified by Prime Minister Gordon Brown as one of the four economic hubs needed for the regeneration of the Thames Gateway, in May 2006.

 In May 2008 the Department for Transport issued a "Harbour Empowerment Order" for DP World London Gateway, which provided official and statutory powers for the new port and established it as a legally recognised authority.

-The future of the project was less certain after Moody's downgraded DP World's financial status to 'junk' in December 2009, following the 2008 financial crisis and associated financial problems for DP World's owners Dubai World.
-In January 2010 DP World announced its intention to seek a share listing on the London Stock Exchange in the second quarter of 2010, and was given the go-ahead for construction of the port.
+The future of the project was less certain after Moody's downgraded DP World's financial status to "junk" in December 2009, following the 2008 financial crisis and associated financial problems for DP World's owners Dubai World.
+In January 2010, DP World announced its intention to seek a share listing on the London Stock Exchange in the second quarter of 2010, and was given the go-ahead for construction of the port.

 However, the port's development has not come without challenges.
-Despite growing steadily since 2013, attracting services to call at the port which operate between North Europe and South America, Africa, Australia, India and more, the big breakthrough came in March 2017 when THE Alliance – a container shipping consortium made up of Hapag Lloyd, NYK Line, K-Line, Mitsui-Osk Line and Yang Ming – announced it would be using DP World London Gateway for its UK ports of call on Asia-Europe services.
+Despite growing steadily since 2013, attracting services to call at the port which operate between North Europe and South America, Africa, Australia, India, and more, the big breakthrough came in March 2017 when THE Alliance – a container shipping consortium made up of Hapag Lloyd, NYK Line, K-Line, Mitsui-Osk Line and Yang Ming – announced it would be using DP World London Gateway for its UK ports of call on Asia-Europe services.
 With around 17% of all UK imports coming from Asia, it was important that the port secured these high-volume services.
-At the time the port opened major container shipping companies were increasingly grouped in alliances already committed to existing ports, and were rationalising their services as they used ever bigger ships.
-The port was reported to have processed 300,000 containers (TEU) in 2014, its first full year of operation, considered reasonably successful for a new facility facing a lot of inertia from users.
+At the time the port opened, major container shipping companies were increasingly grouped in alliances already committed to existing ports, and were rationalising their services as they used ever-bigger ships.
+The port was reported to have processed 300,000 TEU in 2014, its first full year of operation, considered reasonably successful for a new facility facing a lot of inertia from users.

 DP World reported London Gateway throughput of 1,804,871 TEU in 2021, a 15% increase on the annual record set the previous year.

+In 2019, London Gateway expressed interest in becoming a freeport after the exit of the UK from the EU.
+The Thames Freeport, which includes London Gateway, was declared in 2021.